 The Container Statistics and Servlet/JSP Statistics tab displays Web Container statistics.
-For information about enabling and configuring statistics gathering, see "Statistics properties" on page 20.
+For information about enabling and configuring statistics gathering, see "Statistics properties".

 Using Borland AppServer Services

 The Borland AppServer (AppServer) services are those services available to all applications being hosted on AppServer.
 The services are: